Traditional camp songs can be a valuable addition to your elementary music classes. See these fun ways to actively engage your students.

-Are you wanting to use traditional camp songs in your elementary music class but struggling to find music literacy and curriculum connections?
-Camp Songs can absolutely be an important tool for developing music literacy.
-Check out the ideas below which can turn fun and sometimes silly songs into real music learning experiences.
+Traditional camp songs can be an important tool for developing music literacy in the elementary music classroom.
+Take a peek at the ideas below which can turn fun and sometimes silly songs into real music learning experiences.

-But first, let’s talk about WHY you should integrate camp songs into your music curriculum.
+But first, let’s talk about WHY you should integrate camp songs into your elementary music curriculum.

 Why Use Camp Songs in Elementary Music

-There are LOTS of reasons to use traditional camp songs in elementary music classes.
+There are MANY reasons to use traditional camp songs in elementary music classes.

 - Many children are exposed to a lot of inappropriate media.
-Even many cartoons and television shows which are written for children often send the wrong messages.
+Even cartoons and television shows which are written for children often send negative messages.
 Choosing our literature carefully can help build character and show students how to have fun without being disrespectful or demeaning anyone.

 - Many of your students will probably never get the opportunity to go to summer camp.
 They may not learn these traditional songs elsewhere.
 Pass on the tradition.